- SD-WAN: What is Software-Defined WAN?

 How does SD-WAN Work?

 Software-defined WAN (SD-WAN) is designed to solve many of the challenges associated with traditional WAN design.
 SD-WAN abstracts away the details of the networking layer, allowing the WAN to use a variety of different connection types interchangeably, including LTE, MPLS, and broadband Internet.
-This abstraction can improve network bandwidth, performance, and redundancy and enables centralized management and orchestration.
+This abstraction can improve network redundancy, bandwidth, and performance and enables centralized management and orchestration.

 SD-WAN works by creating a network of SD-WAN appliances connected by encrypted tunnels.
 Each site on the WAN has its own SD-WAN appliance, and all traffic flows through that appliance.
 Since all appliances are centrally managed, consistent networking policies can be enforced throughout the organization.
 When traffic enters an SD-WAN appliance, the appliance determines the type of application traffic and routes it to its destination based upon existing policies and the availability and performance of different network links.